-Direct participating certificates are certificates under which the Group's and Company's obligation to the participant is the net of:
+Direct participating certificates are certificates under which the Company's obligation to the participant is the net of:

-- the obligation to pay the participant an amount equal to the fair value of the underlying items; and - a variable fee in exchange for future services provided by the certificates, being the amount of the Group's and the Company's share of the fair value of the underlying items less fulfilment cash flows that do not vary based on the returns on underlying items.
-The Group and the Company provides investment services under these certificates by promising an investment return based on underlying items, in addition to takaful coverage.
+- the obligation to pay the participant an amount equal to the fair value of the underlying items; and - a variable fee in exchange for future services provided by the certificates, being the amount of the Company's share of the fair value of the underlying items less fulfilment cash flows that do not vary based on the returns on underlying items.
+The Company provides investment services under these certificates by promising an investment return based on underlying items, in addition to takaful coverage.

-When measuring a group of direct participating certificates, the Group and the Company adjusts the fulfilment cash flows for the whole of the changes in the obligation to pay participants an amount equal to the fair value of the underlying items.
-These changes do not relate to future services and are recognised in profit or loss.
-The Group and the Company then adjusts any CSM for changes in the amount of the Group's and the Company's share of the fair value of the underlying items, which relate to future services, as explained in the following page.
+When measuring a group of direct participating certificates, the Company adjusts the fulfilment cash flows for the whole of the changes in the obligation to pay participants an amount equal to the fair value of the underlying items.
+These changes do not relate to future services and are recognised in statement of profit or loss.
+The Company then adjusts any CSM for changes in the amount of the Company's share of the fair value of the underlying items, which relate to future services, as explained in the following page.